Damian O'Neill

-Since 2012, Damian O'Neill and three of his former bandmates of That Petrol Emotion, Raymond Gorman, Ciaran McLaughlin and Brendan Kelly are active as London-based The Everlasting Yeah, playing kosmische Krautrock influenced music mixed with most individual soundscapes creating sheer amazing atmospheres with powerful guitary, percussionized tunes.
+Since 2012, O'Neill and three of his former bandmates of That Petrol Emotion, Raymond Gorman, Ciaran McLaughlin and Brendan Kelly are active as London-based The Everlasting Yeah, playing kosmische Krautrock influenced music mixed with most individual soundscapes creating sheer amazing atmospheres with powerful guitary, percussionized tunes.

 Their first LP Anima Rising was released in late 2014.

-On November 10, 2014, he released a solo-single "Trapped in a Cage" on Overground Records.
+On 10 November 2014, he released a solo-single "Trapped in a Cage" on Overground Records.
 The 7" vinyl is limited to 500 copies only, however, it is downloadable via iTunes.

 O'Neill is left-handed but plays the guitar right-handed.

 Dimple Discs

 Dimple Discs is O'Neill's record label, which has released records by bands such as the American glam rock power pop band Baby Shakes, who covered The Undertones' "Really Really" for a single release on the label.